 American & European Works of Art – By Appointment Only

-Fine Art experts from Skinner will be on hand to accept consignments of American & European Paintings, Sculpture, Works on Paper, Prints & Photographs for upcoming 2018 auctions.… Read More
+Fine Art experts from Skinner will be on hand to accept consignments of American & European Paintings, Sculpture, Works on Paper, Prints & Photographs for upcoming 2018 auctions.
+From single works to entire collections, find out the auction market value for your art.… Read More

 This article is featured in the Journal of the Print World, January 2016 issue.